Professional Community and Economic Developer of Saskatchewan

 There is no annual fee to re-certify for SEDA members, however, a penalty of $50 will be levied for late submissions.
 Re-certification fees are applicable to non-members of the association.

 For more information, download a copy of the Maintenance of Certification Handbook

-The 2020 MOC has been extended to December 31, 2020.
+The current MOC deadline is December 31, 2021.
 Download the MOC Submission Form

 Certified Professionals in Saskatchewan